IBM/EAD-Attack/README.md

 by Pei-Hsuan Lu, Pin-Yu Chen, Kang-Cheng Chen, Chia-Mu Yu (IEEE/IFIP DSN 2018 Workshop)

 The experiment code is based on Carlini and Wagner's L2 attack.
-The attack (with EN rule) can also be found in the [Cleverhans Repository](http://cleverhans.readthedocs.io/en/latest/_modules/cleverhans/attacks.html#ElasticNetMethod).
+The attack can also be found in the [Cleverhans Repository](http://cleverhans.readthedocs.io/en/latest/_modules/cleverhans/attacks.html#ElasticNetMethod).

 Setup and train models